beraldofilippo/volleystats/README.md

 # volleystats

 A volley stats material design app in Flutter.
-I developed this during my very own 'Summer of Code 2018' to explore the potential of the platform and lean Dart.
+I developed this during my very own 'Summer of Code 2018' to explore the potential of the platform and learn Dart.
-I plan to add a couple of more features in the coming months.
+I plan to add a couple more features in the coming months.

 ![Alt Text](https://github.com/beraldofilippo/volleystats/blob/master/2018.08.30_18.04.41.gif)